BSski/SERG/README.md

 **Changelog**

+10.06, 11.06
+- added plus and minus buttons for every value in the interface
+- resized all charts and made them fit the window better

 30.05
 - added exporting data to a txt file

 25.05
 - added history of mean amounts of herbivores and carnivores chart